Miu-Ha-Wong/cat-store/README.md

-# cat-store

 # eCommerce Website: CAT STORE

-Welcome to our Cat Supplies Shopping Website! 🐱 Designed exclusively for cat lovers, our site is filled with adorable cat images, creating a delightful atmosphere.
-The visually appealing UI, clear categorization, and powerful search function make finding your desired products easy and enjoyable.
+This is a Cat Supplies Shopping Website!🐱 Designed exclusively for cat lovers, the site is filled with adorable cat images, creating a delightful atmosphere.🛍️🐾

-As an online branch of a dedicated cat supplies store, we prioritize a pleasant shopping experience, ensuring everything you need to enrich your beloved cats' lives.
-Thank you for visiting, and I'm excited to serve you and your furry companions with a delightful shopping journey! 🛍️🐾

 ## Tech Stack